Chelsea Flower Show, 2010

-The ‘Places of Change’ Show Garden was created by the Eden Project in partnership with Accenture and a number of agencies representing marginalised groups of people such as the unemployed, the homeless and ex-offenders.
-This was an ambitious collaboration that aimed to offer opportunities to these groups to develop skills in the design, planning, construction and horticulture for the largest garden in Chelsea’s history.
+The ‘Places of Change’ Show Garden was created by the Eden Project in partnership with more than 500 volunteers and members.
+These volunteers were from agencies supporting marginalised groups of people such as the unemployed, the homeless and ex-offenders.

 The garden was set out into 5 themed zones.
-A timber “spine” (designed by fellow Devonshire company, Carpenter Oak) ran from one end of the garden to the other.
+A timber “spine” ran from one end of the garden to the other.
+The “spine” was designed by fellow Devonshire company, Carpenter Oak.

 Irebuild provided the timber for the construction of the spine.
-As in keeping with our environmentally-conscious attitude, the timber was pulled from Irebuild demolition projects in Cornwall.
-We then delivered the timber to 10 inner-city locations where individuals on the rehabilitation programme worked through aspects of the design.
-Each of these sections was then brought together as one unit at the Chelsea Flower Show.
+As in keeping with our environmentally-conscious attitude, the timber was reclaimed from Irebuild demolition projects in Cornwall.

-Additionally, Irebuild assisted with the construction and building of the spine, and helped to supervise and mentor numerous individuals in the rehabilitation programme.
+Additionally, Irebuild assisted with the construction and building of the spine.
+Our team also helped to supervise and mentor numerous individuals in the rehabilitation programme.
 Working with vulnerable people and offering them a second chance to build brighter futures is one of Irebuild’s core values, and is something we endeavour to do on a regular basis.

-The garden was a great success, receiving very positive feedback from both the press and members of the public, and went on to win a Silver Medal.
+The garden was a great success, receiving very positive feedback from both the press and members of the public.
+It won a Silver Medal.